 Additionally, other issues such as poor performance, compatibility, and more are more likely to affect you if you're self-hosting your website.

-With that in mind, it’s no surprise that so many businesses have moved to WordPress.
-In fact, WordPress is estimated to power 42.1 percent of the world’s sites, or 708 million sites, making it far more prevalent than any other content management system (CMS).
-The best WordPress hosting providers take care of the technical side, and let you focus on other areas of your company.
+With that in mind, it’s no surprise that so many businesses have moved to WordPress (opens in new tab).
+In fact, WordPress is estimated to power 42.1 percent of the world’s sites (opens in new tab), or 708 million sites, making it far more prevalent than any other CMS.
+The best WordPress hosting (opens in new tab) providers take care of the technical side, and let you focus on other areas of your company.

-In this article, we’ll cover the four S’s of managed WordPress hosting—security, scalability, speed, and service—to help you find the right provider for your business.
+In this article, we’ll cover the four S’s of managed WordPress hosting (opens in new tab)—security, scalability, speed, and service—to help you find the right provider for your business.
 Hosting providers have all the benefits of hosted servers, along with expert advisors who can help you get more from your site.
-Learn more about managed vs unmanaged hosting in our feature comparing the two.

 You won’t have to spend time worrying about security or protecting your site if you use a managed WordPress service.
 The provider will constantly monitor your website, in order to identify potential threats and shut them down quickly.
 If the site is attacked, your provider will also help you minimize downtime and other costs related to the outage.
 It’s worth mentioning that managed WordPress sites tend to achieve better performance because they aren’t slowed down by fake traffic.